 A new book, "Movements, Motions, Moments: Photographs of Religion and Spirituality from the National Museum of African American History and Culture" also features one of his works.

-Just 88 pages long, "It's a little, small book but extremely powerful," said religion curator Terry Reeves.
+Just 88 pages long, "it's a little, small book but extremely powerful," says religion curator Terry Reeves.

 It features historic figures as well as ordinary worshippers.

-A team of six experts selected the photos and they sought to show "the diversity and pluralistic nature" of religion in the Black community, Reeves said.
+A team of six experts selected the photos, and they sought to show "the diversity and pluralistic nature" of religion in the Black community, Reeves says.

-"It was a really amazing, amazing process and we did it virtually," said Eric Lewis Williams, a fellow curator who wrote an essay accompanying the book.
+"It was a really amazing, amazing process, and we did it virtually," says Eric Lewis Williams, a fellow curator who wrote an essay accompanying the book.

-Narrowing the selection from thousands to dozens wasn't easy, although certain images clearly stood out, he said.
+Narrowing the selection from thousands to dozens wasn't easy, although certain images clearly stood out, he says.

-"Some of these pictures, they would almost stand up and say 'I need to be in this volume,'" Williams said.
+"Some of these pictures, they would almost stand up and say, 'I need to be in this volume,'" Williams says.

-"Movements, Motions, Moments" captures a number of what he referred to as "sacred moments."
+"Movements, Motions, Moments" captures a number of what he refers to as "sacred moments."